nus-cs1010/2324-s1/docs/05-first-c.md

 - Each function is defined by its returned type, followed by its name, its parameter(s) (within a pair of parenthesis), and its body (within a pair of curly brackets).
 - Each function must be defined or declared before it is used.
 - The function body consists of one or more statements.
 We have seen assignment statements (using the `=` operator) and return statements, using `return` as the keyword.
 - Each variable must be declared before it is used.
 A declaration starts with its type followed by its name.
-A variable is only visible within its scope.
+A variable is only visible within its scope.  {++A variable must be assigned a value before it is evaluated.++}
 - Global variables are banned in CS1010.

 ### Example 2